Disposing of the Body

 - Any adult person in the next degree of kinship in the order named by law to inherit the estate of the decedent.

-Texas law also allows the probate court to limit the spouse’s right to arrange for the funeral if they were suspected to have caused the death.
+It should be noted that Texas law allows the probate court to limit the spouse’s right to arrange for the funeral if they were suspected to have caused the death.
 The personal representative named in the will or the next of kin has to file an application with the probate court to limit the spouse’s ability to control the burial to avail themselves of this right.
+This is usually done via an emergency application, which gets expedited consideration by the probate court.

 The last step is to make arrangements to have the decedent’s remains transported to the mortuary.
 The person with the right to control the decedent’s body will typically contact a funeral home and the funeral home will then arrange transportation for the decedent’s body.